Matelea baldwyniana (Sweet) Woodson

 Family - Asclepiadaceae

-Stems - Twining, climbing, herbaceous, brownish, with milky sap, hirsute and with glandular pubescence (some hairs with swollen glandular bases), from thickened roots.
+Stems - Twining and climbing on other vegetation, to 3 m, herbaceous, brownish, with milky sap, hirsute and with glandular pubescence (some hairs with swollen glandular bases), from thickened roots.

-Leaves - Opposite, petiolate.
-Petiole 5-6cm long, with same pubescence as stem.
-Blade to +/-13cm long. +/-10cm broad, broadly ovate to orbicular, cordate, entire, acute to acuminate, scabrous above from swollen pubescence, appearing punctate because of swollen hairs.
+Leaves - Opposite, simple, petiolate.
+Petiole 5-6 cm long, with same pubescence as stem.
+Blade 5-16 cm long, broadly ovate to orbicular, cordate, entire, acute to acuminate, scabrous above from swollen pubescence, appearing punctate because of swollen hairs.

-Inflorescence - Axillary umbellate cymes with +15 flowers.
-Peduncles to 6cm long.
-Pedicels to +2cm long.
+Inflorescence - Solitary umbellate clusters in the leaf axils.
+Peduncles to 6 cm long.
+Pedicels to 2 cm long.
 Peduncles and pedicels with same pubescence as stem.

 Flowers - Corolla white, 5-lobed.
-Lobes twisting, +/-1.2cm long, 2-3mm broad, with same pubescence as stem externally, glabrous internally, blunt to slightly emarginate.
+Lobes twisting, 7-13 cm long, 2-3mm broad, with same pubescence as stem externally, glabrous internally, blunt to slightly emarginate.
 Corona 5-lobed.
-Lobes to .5mm long, alternating with appendages.
-Appendages to .8mm long, often bifurcate.
-Pollinia minute, +/-.1mm broad, .3mm long, with dark reddish-brown translator.
-Anther head discoid, +/-1.3mm broad (diameter).
+Lobes to 0.5 mm long, alternating with appendages.
+Appendages to 0.8 mm long, often bifurcate.
+Pollinia minute, 0.1 mm broad, 0.3 mm long, with dark reddish-brown translator.
+Anther head discoid, 1.3 mm broad.
 Calyx 5-lobed.
-Lobes 3-4mm long, lanceolate, spreading to slightly recurved, densely brown glandular.
-Follicles to 9cm long, tuberculate.
-Seeds ovate, to 9mm long.
-Coma to +3cm long, tan.
+Lobes 3-4 mm long, lanceolate, spreading to slightly recurved, densely brown glandular.

 Flowering - May - June.